 Glynwood Farm Dinners are a unique dining experience and, unlike traditional restaurant service, are often family style.
 Vegetarian meals are always available and we will do our best to accommodate dietary restrictions, but we are not a nut-free facility.
 Please keep in mind these are fixed menu events, not a la carte, thus, if you have strict food allergies please be aware that the chef may be unable to accommodate them.
-Glynwood dinners are BYOB events.
+UNLESS OTHERWISE NOTED: GLYNWOOD FARM DINNERS ARE BYOB EVENTS.

 For our overnight guests, each room is unique and assigned based on availability.
 Information on accommodations will be emailed to you in the days prior to the event.

 In order to help people participate regardless of ability to pay, Glynwood is proud to offer a "Pay what you can" model for all of our public programs.
 This is a tool for building economic justice, and it requires your active participation.
 If a sliding scale is implemented effectively, everyone pays a similar percentage of their income for the same products or services.

 Consider paying less on the scale if you…

 - are supporting children or have other dependents

 - have medical expenses not covered by insurance

 - receive public assistance

 Consider paying more on the scale if you…

 - have access to family money and resources in times of need